 $500 for events, tickets & membership

-PICA will provide significant career development opportunities for our local artists and arts professionals:
+Your donation will provide significant career development opportunities for our local artists and arts professionals, and ensure that:

 – WA artists are supported through PICA’s studio residency and creative development programs with artist fees, free use of a studio or the performance space, and artistic and technical support to help them develop their ideas into potential new art works.

 – WA artists and arts workers are exposed to new practices, working methodologies and benchmarks for arts leadership through public engagement programs, such as lectures and floor talks, and extended labs and workshops delivered by PICA’s visiting national and international artists, curators and writers.

 By renewing/becoming a Director’s Circle donor you will ensure that projects of ambition and scale are realised.
 In 2020 these include: